denya-rog/spyder/READ_ME.md

 $ pip install -r requirements.txt

-Go to the folder tutorial in terminal and lounch spider
+Go to the folder sp/tutorial in terminal and lounch spider

 $ scrapy crawl table